star-whale/starwhale/docs/docs/tutorials/speech.md

 ## Train the model

-> The training code in this repo is copied from https://pytorch.org/tutorials/intermediate/speech_command_classification_with_torchaudio_tutorial.html.
+> The training code in this repo is copied from [torchaudio tutorial](https://pytorch.org/tutorials/intermediate/speech_command_classification_with_torchaudio_tutorial.html).
 However, some code is modified to understand better how Starwhale works.

 ```shell
 (audio_pytorch) $ mkdir models